 General, pre-college, and technological needs are met with a broad range of concentrated instruction in preparation for the global world.
-GHS also boasts award-winning band and Visions programs for the pursuit of artistic goals.
+GHS also boasts award-winning band, Visions, and NNDCC programs for the pursuit of artistic goals.

-GSD is applying for a 21st Century Grant for grades preK-5;
+GSD is applying for a 21st Century Grant for preK-5;

 GSD has received a 21st Century Grant for grades 6-8;